ecresp1el/lmc_spikes_crespoetal2023/mcs_mea_analysis/README.md

 First Step: Ensure Access
 - Use `pipeline.run_probe()` to discover `.h5` files and probe them.
-- Prefers `McsPyDataTools` to open files; falls back to `h5py` if available; finally an HDF5 signature check.
+- Only McsPyDataTools is used to access/read MCS data; there is no h5py fallback.

-Install (optional)
+Install
-- McsPyDataTools (preferred for MCS `.h5`) and h5py are optional but recommended:
+- McsPyDataTools is required to access MCS `.h5` content:
-  - Add to environment and install: `pip install McsPyDataTools h5py`
+  - `pip install McsPyDataTools`

 Minimal Usage (Python)
 ```